snellm/cutlet/README.md

 most standard formats (eg ISO8601 dates) and edge cases (exponential notation for numbers) as well as microtypes
 - Pluggable data type converters
 - Uses [XPath](http://en.wikipedia.org/wiki/XPath) to select nodes in both XML and JSON
-- A nested approach - extracting sub-documents and working with them in the same manner as full documents
+- Nested approach: Extract sub-documents and working with them in the same manner as full documents

 Non goals:

-- Mapping to/from objects and JSON/XML
+- Mapping between classes and JSON/XML
 - Performance and memory efficiency are secondary goals

 Example